rixiobarrios/git-workflow-teams/README.md

 #### Setup (Do Once)

-1. Create a GitHub Organization for your repos, and add collaborators as a 'team' within the organization.
+1. Create a GitHub Organization for your repos, and add collaborators as members of the organization.
 Any repos that you create as part of the project will go inside this organization.
+Make sure you create the organization on GitHub and not GitHub Enterprise.

-1. Create two empty starting repos within the new GitHub organization.
-Clone (** but do not fork **) those repos down to one team member's computer, add in any template files that the repo will be using, and then push the updated repos back up to GitHub.
-Additionally, create a new branch called `development` on each repo, and push those branches up to GitHub as well.
+1. Create two empty starting repos within the new GitHub organization (one for your Client and one for your API).
+One team member should download the .zip of [`browser-template`](https://git.generalassemb.ly/ga-wdi-boston/browser-template) and [`express-api-template`](https://git.generalassemb.ly/ga-wdi-boston/browser-template) as separate local repos.
+Follow the set up instructions for each template.

+1. Using `git remote add origin <ssh>` attach your two empty GitHub repos to the corresponding ones on your local computer (`browser-template` for your client repo, `express-api-template` for your API).

+1. Create a `development` branch in each repo and push them up to the remotes on GitHub.

-1. Have each member of the team clone both repos, so that they have their own copies of each.
+1. Have each member of the team clone, **NOT FORK**, both repos, so that they have their own copies of each.

 #### Regular Workflow